GoSearchTeam/goSearch/RESEARCH.md

 Using `goroutines`, golang's version of threading, we observed the following performance metrics on identical data sets:

 ![concurrent goroutine search](/assets/unknown-5.png)
 _Fig.
-4 - Map concurrent goroutine search_
+4 - Map concurrent goroutine search (100,000 records)_

 ![sync search](/assets/unknown-4.png)
 _Fig.
-5 - Synchronous search_
+5 - Synchronous search (100,000 records)_

 This test, on a dataset with 10 fields (10 maps), resulted in significantly slower performance when using `goroutines`.
 Seemingly counter intuitive, but makes development easier as we don't have to deal with the complexity of concurrency.
 We suspect this is due to the concurrency running on only a single core, and thus wasting time switching between threads.

+_Also notice how similar the times of 100 million and 100,000 records are so similar?
+O(n) performance baby!_